Destinations Greece The Cyclades Santorini

 Must orderthe seven-course tasting on the cliff terrace

-The dining room at Andronis Boutique Hotel in Oia — the island’s first restaurant, opened 1971, now consulted by three-Michelin-star chef Emmanuel Renaut (Flocons de Sel in the French Alps).
-Cliff-edge terrace facing west into the caldera; the tasting menu pairs Renaut's alpine precision with Santorinian ingredients.
-Book three weeks ahead; the sunset booking is the move.
+The dining room at Andronis Boutique Hotel in Oia, the island's first restaurant, opened 1971 and now consulted by three-Michelin-star chef Emmanuel Renaut (Flocons de Sel in the French Alps).
+A cliff-edge terrace facing west into the caldera, and a tasting menu that puts Renaut's alpine precision on Santorinian ingredients.
+Book three weeks ahead and ask for the sunset seating.

 Chef Renaut consultingOia · cliff terraceSunset booking

-InsiderBook the sunset seating three weeks out, west over the caldera — Renaut’s alpine precision on Santorinian produce; the seven-course on the terrace is the move.
+InsiderBook the sunset seating three weeks out, west over the caldera, for Renaut's alpine precision on Santorinian produce.
+Order the seven-course on the terrace.

 1500 BC